Exclusive: H&M's Spring '20 Studio Collection Is About Freedom, Sustainability, & Permanent Summer Vibes

 Like many of the collections unveiled this week, the Studio collection is moving toward a more sustainable future, based on the work H&M has already accomplished when it comes to developing and using sustainable materials.
 According to Wikell, the Studio collection uses organic cotton and recycled polyester, fabrics that were first introduced in its Conscious Exclusive collections.
 “By the end of the year, 100% of our cotton will be organic, recycled, or obtained via the Better Cotton Initiative (BCI),” she explained, mentioning how the company is on target to hit one of its ambitious sustainability goals.

-For the launch, H&M will be holding a pop-up featuring the collection at the Santa Monica Proper Hotel in Los Angeles, as well as hosting a star-studded event and surprise concert in Beverly Hills tonight.
+For the launch, H&M will be holding a pop-up featuring the collection at the Santa Monica Proper Hotel in Los Angeles, as well as hosting a star-studded event and surprise concert in Beverly Hills.
 The collection will debut online and in select stores on February 20th.

 Advertisement